Diamond Harbour I: Pisciculture

 In Diamond Harbour I CD block, in 2013-14, the net area under effective pisciculture was 1,724 hectares, engaging 19,219 persons in the profession, and with an approximate annual production of 108,132 quintals.

 Pisciculture is an important source of employment in the South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013-14, Diamond Harbour I CD block had offices of 11 commercial banks.

 Backward Regions Grant Fund

 The South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 The Diamond Harbour I CD block has 1 ferry service and 10 originating/ terminating bus routes.

-Netra, Basuldanga, Gurudas Nagar and Diamond Harbour are stations on the Sealdah-Diamond Harbour line.
+Netra, Basuldanga, Gurudas Nagar and Diamond Harbour are stations on the Sealdah South section.